bash99/pgobuild_percona_server/README.md

 You can also use a pre-build sysbench binary which static linked againest libmysql.a to avoid this. (see scripts above) set SYSBENCH_BASE to pre-build sysbench dir.

+### Binary for more Test
+there are [more mini binarys](https://dl.ximen.bid/mysqlpgo/) build for centos7 or debian 10.

 ## CopyRight